 Locating the Beach Grill beside the LEGO Wave Pool has an unintended side effect.
 It becomes a convenient location for people to sit by and watch the kids in the wave pool, resulting in a shortage of tables at meal times as people have “planted” themselves there.

-We also felt that floors in the Park can get slippery.
+One other point that we noticed.
+We felt that floors in the Water Park can get slippery.
 This was particularly so on the pathway leading up to the tower with the Brick Blaster and Splash ‘N’ Swirl.
-Do watch out for the kids on those sloped steps.
+Do watch out for the kids on those sloped steps and remind them not to run.

 Tips For Enjoying LEGOLAND Water Park

-3. You can store your valuables at the locker room.
-However, we wondered where to park our bag of essentials like towels/dry clothes, sunscreen, water bottles, mobile phone and camera, some cash and plastic money etc, when going into the water.
+• While you can store your valuables at the locker room, when we were there, we wondered where to park our bag of essentials like towels, change of dry clothes, sunscreen, water bottles, mobile phone and camera, some cash and plastic money, whenever we were going into the water.
 A plastic sling pouch for your mobile phone can be purchased separately.
-However, unless someone in your party can hold on to or watch over your belongings, you would have to take the risk and leave them unattended.
-There is no proper place to put your bag.
+The best would be if someone in your party can hold on to or watch over your belongings; otherwise you would have to take the risk and leave them unattended.
+We do wish that there was a proper place to stow away each bag at the base of each ride – like a temporary locker or something to that effect.

 So, was LEGOLAND Water Park Fun?

 Yes, it was fun!
 We particularly liked that the park does make an effort to cater to families with young children.
-The rides are mild-to-moderate and suit young kids.
+The rides are mild-to-moderate and are suitable for young kids.

 LEGOLAND Water Park is a refreshing, cool (pun intended) complement to LEGOLAND Theme Park and SEA LIFE Malaysia.
 Coupled with the fun to be had at LEGOLAND Hotel, these are great reasons to head to LEGOLAND Malaysia Resort for a day or two of family fun.